About

 Our History

 Gil and Liz Silva struggled to find a place where their daughter, who has Down’s syndrome, could continue to grow and progress after she graduated from high school.
-After realizing that several of their family friends were also facing the same dilemma, they decided to take the leap of faith and start up their own learning center in 2015.
+After realizing that several of their family friends were also facing the same dilemma, they decided to take the leap of faith and incorporated Jeremiah’s Place in 2013.

 Our Team